 Tutoring and grammar sessions for all stages of the writing process.

 Identity in Grad School

-Graduate schools and professional organizations have created materials to help students find resources and develop connections to support you in your pursuit of a graduate degree.
-Below are some helpful resources that will provide insight and advice about best practices and strategies for success as an underrepresented student pursuing a graduate degree.
+Graduate schools and professional organizations have created materials to help students find resources and develop connections to support the pursuit of a graduate degree.
+Below are some resources that provide insight and advice about best practices and strategies for success if you are an under-represented student pursuing a graduate degree.

 - APAGS Resource Guide for Ethnic Minority Graduate Students

 - GoGrad.org: The Most Popular Online Graduate School Programs<

 - Sharing your race/ethnicity in the application process

 - Presenting your involvement with diversity groups on campus on your resume

 - Graduate school opportunities and internships

 - Evaluating if your prospective graduate school will have an inclusive environment